"Carpal tunnel syndrome affects approximately 2 million people in the United States annually."

 A few more holistic approaches also available include:

 - Eating anti-inflammatory foods to reduce inflammation in the wrist, as well as other areas of the body.
 And just to make sure your body is getting all the essential vitamins and minerals it needs, take a good food-based multi mineral and vitamin supplement, like our Smarter Multivitamin.
-You can also add Smarter Curcumin to your daily regime to help fight inflammation naturally.
+You can also add Smarter Curcumin to your daily regime to help promote normal inflammation responses naturally.

 - Treat your wrists to some heat therapy.
 Using hand warmers, or even wearing some fingerless gloves so you generate some heat in those wrists and hands will help reduce swelling and help reduce pain as a result.